tdsmith/aRrgh/README.md

 > Important, re: notation!
 When you see a reference to a vector, the writers may well be talking specifically about an **atomic** vector.
 There is another important data type called a list or generic vector, with (naturally) different semantics.
 Lists are also vectors, but lists are not atomic vectors.

 The atomic vector is the simplest R data type.
-Atomic vectors are an array of a single data type, like an STL Vector in C++.
+Atomic vectors are linear vectors of a single primitive type, like an STL Vector in C++.
 There is no useful literal syntax for this fundamental data type.
 To create one of these stupid beasts, assign like:

     a <- c(1,2,3,4)